instigatetcf/armenian-orthography-converter-firefox/README.md

     ./build_mac.sh

-User build.sh to build project on windows.
+Use build.sh to build project on windows.

     sh build.sh